 The Main Miracle

 The two most famous, albeit brief, rabbinic accounts of the Chanukah story appear in the Talmud and in our liturgy.
-A few lines in tractate Shabbos explain just what the holiday is commemorating, while the V’al Hanissim prayer inserted into the holiday prayers and Grace After Meals gives a synopsis of the Chanukah miracles for which we give thanks to G-d.
+A few lines in tractate Shabbos explain just what the holiday is commemorating, while the V’al Hanissim prayer is inserted into the holiday prayers, and Grace After Meals gives a synopsis of the Chanukah miracles for which we give thanks to G-d.

-Interestingly, these two sources emphasise different aspects of the Chanukah story: V’al Hanissim makes much of the Maccabees’ defeat over their foes, while the Talmud scarcely mentions the battles, and instead focuses on the miracle of the menorah.
+Interestingly, these two sources emphasize different aspects of the Chanukah story: V’al Hanissim makes much of the Maccabees’ defeat over their foes, while the Talmud scarcely mentions the battles, and instead focuses on the miracle of the menorah.

 All of which raises the question: Which of these miracles is more significant: The astonishing upset in war, or that marvelous oil that lasted for eight days?
 What do you think?

 Along with the latkes, the doughnuts, and the chocolate coins, another important culinary custom on Chanukah is to eat dairy foods.
 As the story goes, the brave Yehudit (Judith) had the enemy general Holofernes let his guard down by posing as a collaborator, and then fed him salty cheese and plenty of wine.
 The wine went to his head, which—once he fell asleep—he promptly lost to her sword.
 The story is commonly placed in the Chanukah context, which is why it became an excellent reason to enjoy some cheese over the holiday, as well as the source of a special custom for women to take a break from doing work for at least the first half-hour of the menorah lights burning.